 Sport England are offering grants of upto £15,000 to support environmental sustainability projects.
 The projects will support inactive and less active people to get more active, whilst reducing environmental impacts.
 The key goals of this funding has been separated into 3 areas: reducing energy use, encouraging responsible travel and reducing waste/improving resource efficiency.
 Funding is available to voluntary community groups, local authorities and charities.
 There is no deadline, this is an open fund, however 12 weeks notice will be provided if the fund is to close. - Funding to help communities tackle climate change (Climate Action Fund)

 Grants of up to £1.5 million are being provided to tackle climate action.
 This fund is open to organisations who are working in formal partnership across sectors.
 The partnership should inspire people to take action and influence communities at a regional or national level through linking climate action to everyday life and the interests of local communities.
 The fund is particularly interested in funding projects involving people, places and communities that are experiencing poverty, discrimination and disadvantage.
-Applications will be accepted until at least spring 2025. - Forestry Training Fund (UK Government)
+Applications will be accepted until at least the end of May 2025. - Energy for Tomorrow (Centrica)

 This scheme seeks to fund projects making a difference in the community.
 They support a range of projects, such as installing an Electric Vehicle (EV) charging point, through to funding transformational energy tools. - Free Trees for Schools and Communities (Woodland Trust)